W-measurable sensitivity of semigroup actions: Restriction of Semigroup actions and W-Measurable Sensitivity

 \begin{Remark} Note that $H=k\IN$ is syndetic, but not thick.
 On the other hand, a cone in $\IN^2$ with rays at angles 0 and $\pi/4$ is thick, but not syndetic.
 Hence, the two notions are distinct and in order to show that the restriction of a W-measurably sensitive action onto such subsets remains W-measurably sensitive may require different techniques. \end{Remark}

-\begin{Theorem} Let $(X,\mu,G,T)$ be a non-singular dynamical system that is W-measurably sensitive.
+\begin{Theorem} Let $(X,\mu,G,T)$ be a nonsingular $G$-conservative action that is W-measurably sensitive.
 If $H$ is a sub-semigroup of $G$ which is thick in $G$ and $T|_H$ is $H$-conservative and ergodic, then $T|_H$ is a W-measurably sensitive action. \end{Theorem}

 \begin{proof} Suppose that $T|_H$ is not W-measurably sensitive.
 By the classification theorem, Theorem \ref{classif}, there is some metric $d$ for which $T|_H$ acts by invertible isometries with respect to $d$.
 Let $\delta$ be the sensitivity constant for $T$, relative to the metric $d$.